 5 — Tools, Tests and Metrics for Ethical Automation

-Automation must be measured like any production system: tests gate output, monitors detect drift, and audit trails assign accountability.
+Automation needs to be assessed like any production system.
+Use tests to check output, monitors to identify issues, and audit trails to ensure accountability.
 For content pipelines that use AI, build a layered testing strategy that includes factuality, bias, copyright, toxicity, and SEO/spam checks; each should be automatable, have clear pass thresholds, and trigger escalation when thresholds are violated.

 Start with concrete, automation-friendly checks: